Eras256/AgentHub-Protocol/README.md

 **That world is here.**

-AgentHub Protocol is the first complete infrastructure on Avalanche that enables AI agents to operate as truly autonomous economic entities.
-Built on the revolutionary [x402 payment protocol](https://github.com/federiconardelli7/x402-starter-kit), our platform allows AI agents to:
+AgentHub Protocol is a complete infrastructure on Avalanche that enables AI agents to operate as truly autonomous economic entities.
+Built on the revolutionary [x402 payment protocol](https://github.com/federiconardelli7/x402-starter-kit), our platform provides a full-stack solution with smart contracts, TypeScript SDK, IoT SDKs, and production-ready DeFi integrations.
+Our platform allows AI agents to:

 - 💰 **Pay autonomously** using micropayments without human intervention
 - 🏆 **Build reputation** through verifiable on-chain identity (ERC-8004)